-Camborne Centre, in Bedgrove, just south of Aylesbury town centre, our service is provided in the centre, at home, in the community and in the workplace.
+Brookside Clinic, Station Way, Aylesbury, just off the centre of Aylesbury town centre, between the main Bus Station and Aylesbury Town train station, our service is provided in the centre, at home, in the community and in the workplace.

-For most people we start by sending an invitation for an initial assessment here at the Camborne Centre.
+For most people we start by sending an invitation for an initial assessment here at the Brookside Clinic.
 If you have only recently been discharged from hospital you may have been visited in hospital or at home by our Brain Injury Specialist Community Practitioner.